CynthiaNapoleon/FlightOperation_Analytics/DataQualityCheckSQL.md

 SELECT 'Zero/Negative Rest' as Issue, COUNT(*) FROM [crew_scheduling ] WHERE Layover_duration_hours <= 0;

---do cleaning script for the above and uniqueness script.and see if there any dq scripts for crew incidents.
 --Cleaning for duty hours and negative rest
 -- 1. Cap extreme duty hours to 20 to preserve the record but limit skew UPDATE [crew_scheduling ]